juanlabrador/BadgeCounter/README.md

 ```

 You can set an icon drawable or icon res, textColor just in white (for now), and you change color to badge (Defaul is RED).
+Remember the specific sizes for these types of icons, you can use <https://romannurik.github.io/AndroidAssetStudio/icons-generic.html>

 Log
 ----
+v1.0.1
+- Adjust in xml
 v1.0
 - TextColor in badge is just white
 - Change background badge color
-- setIcon with drawable or resourse
+- setIcon with drawable or resource

 Developed by
 ------------